Potassium channel blocker

 Potassium channel blockers are agents which interfere with conduction through potassium channels.

 Medical uses

 Arrhythmia

 Potassium channel blockers used in the treatment of cardiac arrhythmia are classified as class III antiarrhythmic agents.
+Atrial cardiomyocytes contain a specific subset of potassium ion channels which are absent in the ventricles.
+Safety and efficacy of anti-arrhythmic potassium channel blockers will be improved by discovery of blockers specific to atria or ventricle.

 Mechanism

 Class III agents predominantly block the potassium channels, thereby prolonging repolarization.
 More specifically, their primary effect is on IKr.

 Since these agents do not affect the sodium channel, conduction velocity is not decreased.
 The prolongation of the action potential duration and refractory period, combined with the maintenance of normal conduction velocity, prevent re-entrant arrhythmias.
 (The re-entrant rhythm is less likely to interact with tissue that has become refractory).